makovalab-psu/NoiseCancellingRepeatFinder/example/README.md

 inserted into the repeated motif ("i"), and bases deleted from the repeated motif ("d").
-The last part of the line shows where there are errors in the alignment (mismatches or indels), an "=" indicating a match and an "x" indicating an error.
+The last part of the line shows where there are errors in the alignment (mismatches or indels), an "=" indicating a match and an "x" indicating an indel.
 In the example, we have an alignment of a 771 bp query (the repeated motif) with 9 mismatches, 40 insertions and 18 deletions.
 Note that the actual line is much longer than shown here (the same is true for the second and third lines).